BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

   +----------------+--------------------------+

 * Application-specific properties are mapped in the same way.
-On sending a message, they are represented by additional parameters in the HTTP POST request; on receiving one, they are any extra fields in a header section of the HJB message in the a HTTP response sent back by HJB.
+On sending a message, they are mapped to additional parameters in the HTTP POST request.
+On receipt of a message, they are included as extra fields in the header section of the textual HJB message sent back within HJB's HTTP response.

 * The Java type of the message's standard headers and application properties is preserved by making the values `HJB-encoded`_.